4Q25 Quarterly Market Review

 Progress Through the Noise

-If 2025 delivered one clear lesson, it’s that ignoring international markets can be an expensive habit.
-Developed and emerging market stocks outpaced U.S. stocks, supported by currency effects, valuation differences, and broader participation.
 This wasn’t a one-country wonder.
 Performance was spread across multiple regions and sectors.
 Investors with global exposure benefited, while home-biased portfolios lagged and asked uncomfortable questions afterward.
-Diversification did its job quietly, as usual, without asking for credit.
+Diversification performed its role quietly without seeking credit.

-Taxes, policy, and the long game
+Taxes, Policy, and the Long Game

 Looking Ahead to 2026

-Being invested has historically mattered more than waiting on the sidelines.
+• Being invested has historically mattered more than waiting on the sidelines.

 Final Thoughts

-Every market cycle gives investors reasons to second-guess.
-2025 had plenty of them, and 2026 will bring its own.
-What stood out wasn’t a lack of uncertainty, but how consistently markets rewarded investors who stayed steady.
-Those who kept investing and stayed focused on fundamentals generally came out ahead.
-Those who waited for clarity often missed the move.
+What stood out wasn’t a lack of uncertainty, but how consistently markets rewarded those who stayed steady.
+Investors who continued investing and focused on long-term fundamentals were generally better positioned.
+Those who waited for a crystal ball likely missed the move.

 Disclosures